Eva Griffith Thompson

 Eva Griffith Thompson (née, Griffith; pen name, Eva G.; June 30, 1842 – February 6, 1925) was an American newspaper editor who conducted the Indiana Times, the Indiana Messenger, and the News, of Indiana, Pennsylvania.
 First married and widowed while quite young during the American Civil War, she finished her education at the Steubenville Female Seminary before teaching for many years in Indiana County schools, and serving as the county's deputy superintendent of schools.
 She was affiliated with the Woman's Christian Temperance Union (WCTU) movement and was embraced by the Grand Army of the Republic, her second husband having been a member of the organization.
 Thompson served as president of the Presbyterian Home Missionary Society.
-She died in 1925.

 Early life and education

 Eva Griffith was born near Jennersville, Pennsylvania, June 30, 1842.
 Her father, Abner Griffith, a Quaker, died at the age of seventy-two.
 Her mother, Eliza Cooper Griffith, was Scotch-Irish.
 She had at least three siblings, a brother, Charles, and sisters, Rebecca and Tabitha.
 The family later removed to East Mahoning Township, Indiana County, Pennsylvania.

 Thompson attended schools in the township, and was further educated by reading periodicals and other volumes of literature.